SOGeKING-NUL/SOL-Coups-100xdevs-/README.md

 ## Features

-- **Multi-Page Navigation:** Smooth transitions between different pages within the application.
+- **Multi-Page Navigation:** Ensures smooth transitions between pages within the application.
-- **Email Validation:** Ensures that users input a valid email address before proceeding with transactions.
+- **Email Validation:** Ensures that the user inputs a valid email address before proceeding with the transaction.
-- **Cryptocurrency Payment:** Handles payments using COL coins, converting them to gift vouchers.
+- **Cryptocurrency Payment:** Processes payments with SOL coins by converting them into gift vouchers.
-- **Wallet Address Validation:** Checks the validity of the user's Solana wallet address before processing transactions.
+- **Wallet Address Validation:** Verifies the validity of the user's Solana wallet address before processing the transaction.

 ## Refereces